germeval2021toxic/SharedTask/index.md

 | 2 | *"Die aktuelle Situation zeigt vor allem..."* | 0 | 1 | 0 |
 | ... | ... | ... | ... | ... |

-For trail data, a sample of user comments to two shows are provided.
+For trial data, a sample of user comments to two shows are provided.
 The user comments in the test data will be drawn from discussions on different shows than in the training data.
 This way, we can provide a realistic use case and further can control a possible bias causes by topics.

+The annotation guidelines for the data set can be obtained upon request.

 ## Evaluation

-To evaluate your approach, you will upload the predictions on the test data set that will be released shortly before the task will terminate.
+To evaluate your approach, you will upload your predictions on the test data set that will be released shortly before the task will terminate.
 We will use the platform [codalab](https://codalab.org/) for evaluation.
 The evaluation uses precision, recall, and macro-average F1-score as metrics.

 ## Time Line